just-the-docs/just-the-docs-tests/_styling/block-items.md

 ---
-title: Lists of blocks ❌
+title: Lists of blocks
 has_children: true
 ---

-# Lists of blocks ❌
+# Lists of blocks

-The layout seems correct,
+Check that the vertical alignment of the list items is generally correct on the following pages. ✅

-except when the first list item is a horizontal rule.
+Check that the vertical alignment of horizontal rules in list items is correct on the following pages. ❌